CalebVasconez/Favorite-Artists/source/J Cole.rst

 Cole rose to fame and was Number 1 on the Billboard 200 with singles from "2014 Forest Hills Drive" and "4 Your Eyez Only".
-Cole has produced for Kendrick Lamar and has been recognized by Barack Obama.
-He broke Spotify's streaming record with his album 'KOD'.
+Cole has produced for Kendrick Lamar and has been recognized by *Barack Obama*.
+He broke *Spotify's* streaming record with his album 'KOD'.
 Since then, Cole has appeared repeatedly on the Billboard charts with his album **KOD**. [f2]_